ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 </amp-analytics>
 ```

-In the above example, both group1 and group2 have been enabled.
-Any groups that have not been specifically enabled will be ignored.
-The runtime will then resolve all of these enabled variables, and merge them into a single `configRewriter.vars` object that will be sent to the configuration rewriter url.
 In this example the request body would look something like this:
 ```json
 /* Sent to configuration rewriter server. */ "configRewriter": {